chipsalliance/verible/verible/verilog/tools/formatter/README.md

       --lines, verify that re-formatting the formatted output yields no further changes, i.e. formatting is convergent.); default: true;
 ```

+## Exit status

+`--failsafe_success` defaults to **true**: even if formatting fails (parse
+error, non-convergence, internal error), the tool prints a diagnostic and still
+exits 0, leaving the original text intact.
+That is intentional for editor
+integrations that should not block saves.

+CI and scripts that must fail the job when the formatter cannot format a file
+should pass `--failsafe_success=false`.
+Then `verible-verilog-format` exits
+non-zero on those errors.

 ## Disabling Formatting {#disable-formatting}